Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Model Evaluation

 \subsection{\bf Comparative Analysis}

 We utilize the publicly available implementations of the baselines for the comparative study and report the performance in Table \ref{tab:erc:results}.
 For ERC, DGCN turns out to be the best baseline ($51.80\%$), while CMN ($51.70\%$) and ICON ($50.15\%$) yield comparable performances.
-AGHMN seems to be the worst performing baseline ($44.19\%$).
+Pointer network seems to be the worst performing baseline ($35.1\%$).
 In comparison, our proposed single-task system, {\tt ERC-MMN} reports the best performance with an improvement of $\sim4\%$ against DGCN with $55.78\%$ F1-score.

 In the EFR task, we obtain mixed results.
-In comparison to the single-task model {\tt ERC-TX} with $44.79\%$ F1, two of the baselines (CMN with $37.5\%$ F1 and ICON with $37.3\%$ F1) obtain lesser F1-scores, while the other two baselines, DGCN and AGHMN, report improved results of $52.93\%$ and $52.30\%$ F1-scores, respectively.
-However, all four baselines are outperformed by our final model (\cascadeErcTrueEfr ) which reports an improvement of $1-17\%$ in F1-score for the trigger label.
+In comparison to the single-task model {\tt ERC-TX} with $44.79\%$ F1, two of the baselines (CMN with $37.5\%$ F1 and ICON with $37.3\%$ F1) obtain lesser F1-scores, while the other three baselines, DGCN, AGHMN, and pointer network report improved results of $52.93\%$, $52.30\%$, and $49.0\%$ F1-scores, respectively.
+However, all five baselines are outperformed by our final model (\cascadeErcTrueEfr ) which reports an improvement of $1-17\%$ in F1-score for the trigger label.

 Another critical observation is that due to class-imbalance, all baselines find it difficult to identify the \textit{disgust} emotion.
-Similarly, two out of four baselines fail to classify any \textit{fear} emotion as well.
+Similarly, three out of five baselines fail to classify any \textit{fear} emotion as well.
 In contrast, our proposed models correctly identify both \textit{disgust} and \textit{fear} emotions for at least a few utterances.
 Furthermore, except for \textit{surprise} and \textit{neutral}, our proposed model outperforms the baselines in remaining five emotion labels.